reactjs/rfcs/text/0000-React.HeadlessComponent.md

 </MyHOC>
 ```

-Edge case: Can't think of any.
+Edge case: none I can think of.

 If it affects production bundle size at all, React.HeadlessComponent could easily be compiled to a regular Component in production mode.